 Genetic information in a cell is held in the chemical DNA.
 Genes determine the development and structure of organisms.
-In asexual reproduction all the genes in the offspring come from one parent.
+In asexual reproduction, all the genes in the offspring come from one parent.
 In sexual reproduction half of the genes come from each parent.

-L4: The theory of evolution seeks to make clear the unity and diversity of organisms, living and extinct, is the result of evolution organisms.
+L4: The theory of evolution seeks to make clear the unity and diversity of living and extinct organisms.